Regular Languages in the Sliding Window Model: Preliminaries

 \begin{proof} Let $y \in \Sigma^+$ be a length-minimal nonempty word such that $|\{\eps,y\} \cap L| = 1$.
 Consider streams $x_1, x_2 \in \Sigma_\downarrow^*$ with $\abs{\wnd(x_1)} < \abs{\wnd(x_2)} = m$ and assume $\P(x_1) = \P(x_2)$.
 Then, we also have $\P(x_1 y \!\! \downarrow^m) = \P(x_2 y\!\!\downarrow^m)$.
 But $\wnd(x_2 y \!\! \downarrow^m) = y$ whereas $\wnd(x_1 y \!\! \downarrow^m)$ is a proper suffix of $y$.
 Now, by the choice of $y$ one these two words belongs to $L$ whereas the other does not, which contradicts $\P(x_1 y \!\! \downarrow^m) = \P(x_2 y \!\! \downarrow^m)$.

 For the second statement: if the algorithm reads any stream $a_1 \cdots a_n \in \Sigma^n$ it must visit $n+1$ pairwise distinct memory states and hence $v(\P,n) \ge \log (n+1)$. \end{proof}

-Alternative definitions of the variable-size model are conceivable, e.g. one could neglect streams where the popping of an empty window occurs, or assume that the window size is always known to the algorithm.
+Alternative definitions of the variable-size model are conceivable, e.g.~one could neglect streams where the popping of an empty window occurs, or assume that the window size is always known to the algorithm.
+Then the statement of \Cref{lem:length-lb} no longer holds.